 Faithfully and accurately account for all public funds.

-Comply with all applicable laws and rules regarding conflicts of interest including but not limited to Art IV §6, and Art IV §10 of the Michigan Constitution, Conflict of Interest Act, MCL 15.301, et seq., Incompatible Public Offices Act, MCL 15.181 et seq., the MICRC Rules of Procedure and the ICRC Code of Conduct currently in effect, as well as applicable MICRC contractual terms and conditions.
+Comply with all applicable laws and rules regarding conflicts of interest including but not limited to Art IV §6, and Art IV §10 of the Michigan Constitution, Conflict of Interest Act, MCL 15.301, et seq., Incompatible Public Offices Act, MCL 15.181 et seq., the MICRC Rules of Procedure and the MICRC Code of Conduct currently in effect, as well as applicable MICRC contractual terms and conditions.

 Comply with all applicable laws providing for transparency in governmental affairs including but not limited to the provisions in Art IV §6 of the Michigan Constitution, Michigan’s Open Meetings Act, MCL 15.261, et seq., and Freedom of Information Act, MCL 15.231, et seq.